 Create an authentic environment which lets people feel a part of something bigger than themselves individually — with a compelling purpose.

-My happiest memories include being a part of my high school team that lost three of its first four games before getting on a roll and making it all the way to the Washington State Tournament.
+My happiest memories include being a part of my high school basketball team that lost three of its first four games before getting on a roll and making it all the way to the Washington State Tournament.
 It was an amazing feeling to be a part of that team.
 I would have run through a wall for my teammates.

 In 1995, I was in the King Dome with 50,000 other people when Edgar Martinez’ double scored Ken Griffey Jr. from first base to beat the New York Yankees and send the Mariners to its first American League Championship Series.
 I was one with 50,000 people: Incredible feeling.